peppelinux/ansible-slapd-eduperson2016/README.delta-syncrepl.md

     (+ may be used in the second value of a pair).
 2. The first value of the pair is the "retry interval" in seconds
-3. The second value of the pair is the "number of retries" "+" or "-1" may be used for an infinite number of retries
+3. The second value of the pair is the "number of retries" "+" or "-1" may be used for an infinite number of retriess